GeekInTheNorth/lets-play-exapunks/Missions/26 Xtreme League Baseball/readme.md

 ![Solution 02](EXAPUNKS%20-%20Xtreme%20League%20Baseball.gif "Solution 02")

-[Achievement EXA](Achievement.exa) Steam Achievement - Score a home run.
+[Achievement EXA](Achievement.exa) Steam Achievement - HOME_RUN.
 This EXA will add 2 cycles to solution 02, and will cycle through the hosts that look suspiciously like a baseball pitch.